prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

 ## Evaluation

-Full credit for presence of a Python program which runs without error and produces the desired functionality .
+Full credit for presence of a Python program which runs without error and produces the desired functionality.

 Else half credit for presence of a Python program which doesn't run or doesn't exactly produce the desired functionality.